 The employer is required to provide a workplace that is free from recognized hazards that are or can cause death or serious physical harm to employees.
 This is especially challenging for inspection agencies and their inspectors as an electrical inspector can face many different levels of electrical hazards on any given day due to the visiting multiple worksites.
 When you really think about it, an electrical inspector’s workplace can be an entire city, county, town or state so the best protection method is to arm the electrical inspector with the skill and knowledge to: recognize the electrical hazards, understand the injury they present and the necessary safe work practices to employ to reduce the likelihood of injury or death.

-National Fire Protection Association’s NFPA 70E, Standard for Electrical Safety in the Workplace, and CSA Group’s Z462, Workplace Electrical Safety, contains requirements for safety-related work practices, maintenance requirements, and safety provisions for special equipment to reduce exposure to electrical hazards.
-CSA Z462 is based on and is updated in parallel with NFPA 70E for use in Canadian workplaces.
+National Fire Protection Association’s NFPA 70E, Standard for Electrical Safety in the Workplace, and CSA Group’s Z462, Workplace Electrical Safety, contains requirements for safety-related work practices, considering the condition maintenance of electrical equipment and systems, and safety provisions for special equipment to reduce exposure to electrical hazards.
+CSA Z462, used in Canadian workplaces, and NFPA 70E are updated in parallel for harmonization of safe work practices.

 Personal Protective Equipment (PPE)

-Personal protective equipment (PPE) is protective clothing and other protective equipment worn to minimize exposure to hazards that may result in serious workplace injuries.
-This equipment includes items such as gloves, glasses, shoes, earplugs, hard hats, respirators, coveralls and vests, and so forth.
-PPE offers protection from contact with chemical, physical, electrical, mechanical or other workplace hazards.
-In the 2012 edition of NFPA 70E, 90.2 included “inspection” as part of the scope of this document; therefore, identifying that electrical inspectors need to wear PPE when appropriate.
-When working where there are electrical hazards, the inspector should have the appropriate PPE that will afford a reasonable amount of protection in the event of an accident.
+Personal protective equipment (PPE) is arc-rated clothing and other protective equipment worn to minimize exposure to hazards that may result in serious workplace injuries or death.
+This equipment includes items such as heavy-duty leather gloves, arc-rated gloves, rubber insulating glove with leather protectors, safety glasses or goggles, heavy-duty leather shoes, ear canal inserts, voltage rated hard hats, etc. “Inspection” was introduced into the scope (90.2) of the 2012 edition of NFPA 70E, therefore, identifying that electrical inspectors need to utilized safety-related work practices, including wearing PPE when appropriate.
+When working where there are electrical hazards, the inspector should have the appropriate PPE that will afford the amount of protection necessary in the event of an incident.
 Wearing the PPE does not mean that an individual would not be injured from an arc-flash event, it just improves the chances that any burns or other injuries are curable and survivable.

 NFPA 70E, Electrical Safety in the Workplace (www.nfpa.org/70E), OSHA requirements (https://www.osha.gov/law-regs.html), and CCOSH requirements (http://www.canoshweb.org/) help detail when and where PPE needs to be worn.
 These documents provide requirements and guidance about PPE; there is also information about PPE at both the NFPA and OSHA websites.
 Many organizations offer PPE for the electrical contractor, but it is critical to verify that the equipment has the appropriate arc ratings and is tested to proper ASTM standards.